Echoece/Shaiya/ep5/item mall/readme.md

 1. add the ps_game, msado15.dll, ncash.dll, and ncash.ini to your bin folder
 2. add your sql account username and password to the ini file
 3. execute usp_Save_User_BuyPointItems2
-4. adding the db_Agent is optional because it wasn't modified for any reason
+4. optional: add the db_Agent to the bin (included because i know it works)

 **contents**
 * ps_game reported not to have random disconnects with one hook for ncash.dll